Last updated:

 • The situation within Venezuela is dire, and the needs are immense.
 To support the needs of Venezuelans within the country, funders should focus on funding local actors or international NGOs with humanitarian access.

-• As a result of the immense displacement, there are many host countries who are also in need of philanthropic assistance to help provide support for the affected countries.
-NGOs in these countries, and UN actors, also need support to respond to the many needs of displaced Venezuelans.
+• As a result of the immense displacement, many host countries need philanthropic assistance to help support the affected countries.
+Humanitarian, development and human rights partners also need support to respond to the many needs of displaced Venezuelans.

 Within Venezuela